Hi there! I’m Erin Ysunza, owner and sole operator of Family Recipe, LLC.

 But cooking with your kids is hard.
 There are a million reasons why bringing your kids in to help with meal prep can feel overwhelming- kids are rambunctious, you need to get food on the table quickly to fit a busy schedule, they don’t seem interested, and so on.

 Aside from it being completely a self-serving/ genius ploy to check off a few boxes on your endless to-do list, cooking with your kids will help your family spend quality time together, creating loads of precious memories.
-Years from now, you’ll be able to reminisce about the AMAZING lasagna your 10-year-old made without a recipe or laugh about that time you tried to make fortune cookies from scratch, and they turned into gooey dough piles with scraps of paper baked in (True story.
-We’ll talk about it later.).
+Years from now, you’ll be able to reminisce about the AMAZING lasagna your 10-year-old made without a recipe or laugh about that time you tried to make fortune cookies from scratch, and they turned into gooey dough piles with scraps of paper baked in (True story).

 And the good news is that you don’t have to know where to start or even anything about cooking!
 That’s my job- I’ve got you covered.